yourskc/UnityMoil/README.md

 5. Select Main Camera, Component/ Scripts/ Select Show_cam

-6. Drag previous Image and Text to it's properities
+6. Drag the Image and Text previously created to the properities in Show_cam

 7. Press Play button, Hold Mouse right button and move the mouse to control the view angle of the small window.